 This does not seem like much, but already we can prove several easy properties that any set satisfying these three axioms must have.

-Theorem 5.1: If and m are distinct lines that are not parallel, then and m have a unique point in common.
+Theorem 5.1: If and m are distinct lines that are not

 Let's be brave and give a formal and an informal proof of this theorem.
 Having done that, I think that you will see how an informal proof is really a rigorous proof, just not a formal proof.